oswegonlu/GazOntology/README.md

 Schlegel, D.R., Fontana, R., and Naaktgeboren, A.
 [GazOntology: A Tool for Building GATE Gazetteer Lists from Ontologies (short paper)](https://danielschlegel.org/wp/wp-content/uploads/2019/07/ont-gaz.pdf).
 1st International Workshop on Biomedical Ontologies & Natural Language Processing, July 2019, 2 pages.

+## Acknowledgements

+This work was supported by the National Library Of Medicine of the National Institutes of Health under Award Number R15LM013030.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.